-This may seem a little odd to read on the website of a specific credit union, but yes, we are really telling you it’s OK to have a few accounts with different bankers!
+It may seem a little odd to read on a credit union website, but yes, we really are telling you it’s OK to have a few accounts with different bankers!
 Why?
 Because, in the five decades we’ve been helping Austinites manage their personal finances, we’ve learned that there are more than a few perks to having more than one banking relationship.

 Separate Your Savings From Your Checking